bdsatish/drik-panchanga/README.md

   following N-cells mark solar days 7, 14, 21, and 28, with the count resetting at each saṅkrānti

 Calculations use Swiss Ephemeris.
-Ayanamsa options include True Citra, True Revati, True Rohini, True Pushya, True Mula, Krishnamurti and Raman.
+Ayanamsa options include Citra-paksha, Revati-paksha, Rohini-paksha, Pushya-paksha (PVRN Rao), Mula-paksha (Usha-Shashi), Krishnamurti (KP) and Raman.
 Adhika months have a gold cell and Sundays have a red right edge.
 The teal underline marks Ekadashi upavasa under the same sunrise rule as festivals.
 The `T` column shows only 01-15; Sukla is upright bold and Krsna is bold italic.
 A brown X in the T-cell lower-right marks days with a locally visible eclipse.
 Numbered red superscripts refer to the festival key below the calendar.
 The footer also lists locally visible partial, total, and annular eclipses for the printed month range, each with its local maximum time and that date's sunrise (`None` when none qualify).
 Ruleset and layout versions are printed at the top right and embedded in the PDF metadata so a generated calendar can be reproduced or compared after rule changes.

 ### Setup